 Mulled wine spices.
 Cinnamon, cloves and black peppercorns are used in most traditional mulled wine recipes.
-We also like to add cardamom pods for their piney flavor.
+I also like to add cardamom pods for their piney flavor.
 You could however add star anise, vanilla or a dash of allspice (which also contains ginger) to the grape juice mixture.

 Refrigerating tips.
 Once you strain the hot mulled "wine", use a funnel to transfer it to a bottle or container.
 Make sure to let it cool off completely before sealing it (make sure it's air-tight).
 You can store it in the fridge for up to 3 days.